elenisal94/Candy-museum/README.md

 # Candy-musuem
- An aesthetically pleasing candy museum welcome page built using bootstrap and css.
+ An aesthetically pleasing candy museum welcome page built using Bootstrap and CSS.